 When I was younger, I was at an open house for an apartment rental.
 A family showed up with their lovely, friendly dogs in the car.

-The man asked the landlord if dogs were allowed, and quickly followed up his question with the statement that if not, no problem - he still wanted the apartment.
+The man asked the landlord if dogs were allowed, and quickly followed up his question with the statement that if not, no problem - he would get rid of them.
 How horrible!

 Future Maine Coon owners who foresee upcoming moves should keep this in mind.
+A Maine Coon's family is his or her entire world.
 Depending on city and circumstance, perhaps waiting is a good idea.

 #4: Other Pets